sjsrey/gisci16/proposal.md

-# Tutorial Proposal: Spatial Data Analysis with  PySAL
+# Tutorial Proposal: Geographical data science with PySAL and the pydata ecosystem

 **Sergio J. Rey**  School of Geographical Sciences and Urban Planning, Arizona State University